OWASP/IoTGoat/docker/README.md

 ### 1. Clone the Repository

-First, clone the repository to your local machine.
+First, clone the repository to your local machine:

 ```bash
 git clone https://github.com/OWASP/IoTGoat